kscanne/caighdean/API.md

 `http://borel.slu.edu/cgi-bin/seirbhis2.cgi` with two parameters:

 * `teacs`: The source text to be translated, UTF-8 encoded
 * `foinse`: The ISO 639-1 code of the source language ("gd" or "gv").
-Currently, Irish (ga) is the only supported target language.
+Currently, Irish (ga) is the only supported target language so it does not get specified as a parameter.

 The response will be a JSON array of _translation pairs_.
 For example, if the value of the `foinse` parameter is "gd" (Scottish Gaelic), and